neerolyte/node-gzbz2/README.md

 NAME
 ----

-gzbz2 - A Node.js interface to streaming gzip/bzip2 compression.
+gzbz2 - A Node.js interface to streaming gzip/bzip2 compression (built originally from wave.to/node-compress)

 INSTALL
 -------